 As Evaluation Partner, Universitat Ramon Llull has conducted an on-going process evaluation to inform decision-making and implementation of specific project tasks.

-The FPIES project has systematically examine different approaches to educational financing and identify effective funding policy frameworks that work towards reducing disparity in education.
+The FPIES project has systematically examined different approaches to educational financing and identified effective funding policy frameworks that work towards reducing disparity in education.